 Generally, to get optimal results, the patient has a series of 3 treatments at monthly intervals.
 Benefits tend to be long-lasting but not necessarily permanent.
 Most patients find they need to come in for a touch-up treatment at about a year to 18 months.

-Results, of course, vary with the individual and no guarantee can be given of success.
+Results, of course, vary with the individual, and we cannot gurantee success.
 But surveys of those treated find that at least 94% of patients report improvement with the therapy.

 We recommend three treatments for optimum results.